elatov/elatov.github.io/_posts/2013-04-15-use-fwbuilder-to-deploy-an-iptables-firewall-to-a-dd-wrt-router.md

     yum install fwbuilder

-After it&#8217;s installed you can launch it by running:
+After it's installed you can launch it by running:

     fwbuilder